harvard-library/rsolr-librarycloud/DEV_NOTES.md

 ## Other LibraryCloud issues

-* A lot of the *name* field data is "dirty" -- containing line feeds and white space.
+* A lot of the values in the field data is "dirty" -- containing line feeds and white space.
 This makes taking a facet value, e.g.:

   `"\n      Roda, Beno \n      \n         creator\n         \n       \n   "`

-  just about impossible to use for the **name_exact** syntax
+  just about impossible to use for the **_exact** syntax